Claire-Fisher/Donofy/README.md

 - Charity logos and emotive images are used for charity brand recognition, and charity mission context.

 ### Search filters functionality
-- Users can filter the charities library to view only the causes that interest them.
+- Users can filter the Charities library to view only the causes that interest them.
 - Searches are instantaneous

 ![Search bar and filters](documents/readme-images/search-functionality.png)